avm99963/covid19/README.md

 * `cron/generate.bash`: a Bash script which orchestrates all the other programs in the folder in order to generate the graphs.
 * `cron/generateData.php`: a PHP script which extracts the Covid-19 data from the *Generalitat de Catalunya*'s API and analyzes that data to generate the ρ<sub>7</sub> and IA<sub>14</sub> values needed by `cron/generateGraphs.gnu`.
 * `cron/generateGraphs.gnu`: a gnuplot script which generates the graphs with the data which has been provided by the `cron/generateData.php`.
 It uses the helper script `cron/plot.gnu`.
+* `output` folder: a folder created by the `generate.bash` script where the generated graphs are saved.